wikimedia/wikimedia-discovery-wonderbolt/tab_documentation/traffic_byengine.md

 A key metric in understanding the role external search engines play in Wikipedia's readership and content discovery processes is a very direct one - how many pageviews we get from them.
 This can be discovered very simply by looking at our request logs.

-This dashboard simply breaks down the [http://discovery.wmflabs.org/external/#traffic_summary](summary data) to investigate how much traffic is coming from each search engine, individually.
+This dashboard simply breaks down the [summary data](http://discovery.wmflabs.org/external/#traffic_summary) to investigate how much traffic is coming from each search engine, individually.
 As you can see, Google dominates, which is why we've included the option of log-scaling the traffic.

 General trends